cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 one of my interdisciplinary science classes).
 Of course, this application also got rejected.
 This would not be the last rejection letter I'd get from MIT.

-This felt like a low point.
-My big plans for a delayed start as an astronomy grad student completely fell through.
+This feels like a low point.
+My big plans for a delayed start as an astronomy grad student completely collapsed.
 I had no idea what to do next.
 I was starting to love teaching but I still couldn't quite imagine being a teacher for the rest of my life.
 I wanted new problems to solve and new skills to learn.
 I started thinking about starting fresh in another career, like maybe the military.
 But underneath all that frustration and disappointment was a sense of freedom too.
 I could be whatever I wanted to be.
 I had no real responsibilities outside work.
 No strings, no expectations.
 I could wing it and see where that led.
 I soon got the chance.

 ## Teacing Part 2 - Thinking with Portals